Before I show you how to start a blog, I've got to tell you some good news and some bad news:

 There are a lot of different reasons you may want to start a blog.

-If you already have a couple of your own reasons, write them down somewhere you'll see them every day.
-This will help keep you motivated.
+If you already have a couple of your own reasons, write them down somewhere you'll see them every day for motivation.

-Here are some awesome benefits of starting a blog:
+Here are some awesome benefits that I've experienced from starting a blog:

 - You can help others – This is my favorite part of blogging.
 The more success you have with your blog, the more people you can help.

-- Learn more about a topic you're interested in – When you write about something every week, you start to know more and more about it.
-Whatever you blog about, you'll soon know a LOT about.
+- Learn more about a topic you're interested in – When you write about something every week, you start to learn more and more about it.
+Whatever you blog about, you'll soon know a LOT about (yeah, I rhymed about with about, deal with it).
+For example, I wanted to learn more about personal finance and look at me now mom, I can budget!

-- Everything has already been written – This one is pretty true, but it shouldn't stop you from starting a blog.
+- Blog Myth #3: Everything has already been written – This one is pretty true, but it shouldn't stop you from starting a blog.
 Why?
-Because you can make better content that's written in your own unique style.
-People will want to read that.
+Because you can make better content that's written in your own unique style and perspective.
+People will want to read your stuff whether you believe it or not.

 OK, are you excited now?
 Do you see how awesome and beneficial a blog can be?

 Your niche is the topic of your blog.
-My niche, for example, is personal finance.
+My niche, for example, is personal finance/making money.

 Deciding on a niche is hard – it's a big commitment.
 However, don't stress out about it too much or spend months trying to think of the “perfect niche.”